jefferycutler/bible-analysis/README.md

 This is still a work in progress.
 More information can be found in the read me file in the folder.

-# Datastore Version (\datastore)
-Datatore is a NoSQL document database.
-I chose this to expand my experience with NoSQL data platforms.
-This is still a work in progress.
-More information can be found in the read me file in the folder.